Economy of Mauritius: Information and communication technology

-Since 2002, Mauritius has invested heavily into the development of an hub in information and communication technology (ICT).
+Since 2002, Mauritius has invested heavily into the development of a hub in information and communication technology (ICT).
 The contribution of the ICT sector accounts for 5.7% of the GDP.
 The ICT Sector employs 15,390 people.
-In 2016, two students from Mauritius became finalists in Google Code-in.
-In 2017, Mauritius got its first grand prize winner.
-In 2012, Mauritius participated for the first time in Google Summer of Code.
-In 2018, the cyberstorm.mu team from Mauritius led three tracks during the Internet Engineering Task Force Hackathon in Bangkok.
-As from 2016 Mauritius is organizing Hackathon and coding competiions such as Krakathon and the Webcup.
-Mauritius is one of the few countries which has participated in the development of post quantum cryptography.
+Mauritius has also contributed to the development of post quantum cryptography by contributing to GnuTLS with an implementation of MLKEM-1024 and SecP384R1MLKEM1024.